 Improving Essex’s Roads

-The A120 between Braintree and the A12 has become one of the most congested roads and one of the most important east to west roads in Essex.
-However it is also one of the most congested roads leading to a poor level of service for drivers with poor reliability and queuing traffic.
+The A120 between Braintree and the A12 is one of the most important east to west roads in Essex, yet it has become one of the most congested.
+This has led to:

-Already heavily over-capacity, traffic volumes are set to increase further - and without improvement the regular bottlenecks on the A120 will get worse for everyone.
-The continual increase in traffic over the years and continuing collision trend has led to greater delays.
-Upgrading this strategically important road is essential to unlocking more economic potential in Essex and the wider South East with tangible benefits to road users, businesses and local neighbourhoods
+Already heavily over-capacity, traffic volumes are set to increase further.
+Without improvement, the regular bottlenecks on the A120 will become progressively worse for everyone.
+The continual increase in traffic over the years, combined with an increasing collision trend, has resulted in greater numbers of delays.

-To begin the improvement process, we are launching a feasibility study to look at potential solutions.
-Although this is a trunk road operated by Highways England government has asked the County Council to lead on the work to determine the way forward.
-This is a unique opportunity for everyone in Essex to work with the County Council to find the best solution to the problem.
+To begin the improvement process, we are undertaking a feasibility study that looks at potential solutions.
+Although this is a trunk road operated by Highways England, the Government has asked the County Council to lead on the work to determine the best way forward.
+This is a unique opportunity for everyone in Essex to work with the County Council in finding the best solutions.

 Scroll and drag the map to navigate the project study area.

 Galleys Corner Roundabout, Marks Tey roundabout and the link between the Colchester Road and the A12 are key bottlenecks that cause congestion and delay.

 It’s not just affecting one hour of peak time traffic.
 Journey times increase by 25% or more during five hours of the day in an eastbound direction, and during three hours of the day in the westbound direction.